-Unfortunately, the TPA process is inherently sequential: each computed value $\beta_{i+1}$ depends on a draw from the previous distribution $\mu_{\beta_{i}}$.
-We do not know of any way to implement, or simulate, the TPA algorithm in the PRAM setting.
-This leads us to introduce Algorithm~\ref{alg2}, which can be seen as a ``local approximate'' version of ${\tt TPA}(k)$.
+Unfortunately, the TPA process is inherently sequential: each value $\beta_{i+1}$ is determined by a sample from the previously chosen distribution $\mu_{\beta_i}$.
+We do not know how to implement or simulate the TPA algorithm efficiently in the PRAM setting.
+This motivates \Cref{alg2}, which can be viewed as a local approximation to the ${\tt TPA}(k)$ process.

-\begin{proposition} For any $i \in \{1, \dots, t-1 \}$, we have $\beta_i \in B'$ with probability $1 - \ee^{-d z(\beta_i, \beta_{i+1})}$. \end{proposition} \begin{proof} Taking expectation gives
+\begin{proposition} For any $i \in \{1, \dots, t-1 \}$, we have $\beta_i \in B'$ with probability $1 - \ee^{-d \cdot z(\beta_i, \beta_{i+1})}$. \end{proposition} \begin{proof} Taking expectation gives